CruiseBrantley/Computer-Architecture-One/objectives/basic-comp-eng/README.md

 * In industry terms, how many months does it take for the number of transistors on a chip to double?

+  Moore's law dictates every 18 months.

 * Why are registers necessary?
 Why not use RAM?

+registers are much faster than RAM.

 * Why is cache useful?

+It's a buffer between the slow RAM and the CPU, not as fast as registers but much larger.

 * Why are interrupts useful?

+So your computer doesn't get hung forever in a loop or so that you can cancel some code midway through.

 * What are some examples of interrupts that might occur?

+If you have a higher priority task than it is currently working on.

 * Describe what a CPU word is.

+1 instruction.

 * Describe what the system bus is and what size it is.

+It's the size of the data throughput that one clock cycle can process, 32 or 64 bit are common now.

 * Describe what a CPU instruction is.

+Code to tell the CPU to execute a given task.

 * Describe what the CPU clock represents.

+1 step for the CPU, the time for it to complete 1 cycle.

 * Describe what a CPU interrupt is.

+A way to transition your CPU from it's current work to another instruction.

 * Describe what kinds of pins enter and exit the CPU.

+Contacts to the motherboard, LGA or PGA - CPU side or motherboard side.

 * Describe what DMA is.